We aim to give you the highest possible service at all times but just occasionally,things might go wrong!

 Only request an urgent appointment if appropriate.
 Home visits should only be requested if you are too ill to attend surgery or are truly housebound.

 Cancel your appointment if you are unable to attend.

 Be punctual, but be prepared to wait if your own consultation is delayed by an unexpected emergency.

-Use the tear off slip or a written letter to request your repeat prescription whenever possible.
+Use online services or the prescription order line to request your repeat prescription whenever possible.

 In The Unlikely Event